gabriel-p-artcls/17-04_mc-catalog/README.md

 1. DA: skip + local + knuth; GA: n_pop=100, n_gen=2000, p_mut=0.35, n_el=1
  * H86-188 (11)

+##### 10th run (8)
+Re-run 8 clusters that needed an offset applied to their photometry (which I found out after processing them in the runs above): B48, H86-76, H86-90, H86-97, L39, NGC241, NGC242, SOGLE196.

 #### `19th_run`

 Re-process these clusters to try to improve their fits.
 H88-131 could be better